Kusum Dola: Plot

-Epilogue – five years later
+Five years later

 Five years later, Roopkatha, now a college professor, meets Iman, now a professional doctor, to invite her to her wedding with Ranajay.
 Later, she visits the Chatterjee house to invite them to her wedding with Ranajay.
-Secretly, Roopkatha plans to reunite Iman-Ranajay by remarrying them on the day of her wedding and their 12th marriage anniversary.
+Secretly, Roopkatha plans to reunite Iman and Ranajay by remarrying them on the day of her wedding and their 12th marriage anniversary.
 Meanwhile, Iman receives the Konya Rotno award.
-Imon, as per Roopkatha's request, manages to bring the Chatterjees to Roopkatha's wedding, much to their distaste, as all assume that Roopkatha is marrying Ranajay.
+Iman, as per Roopkatha's request, manages to bring the Chatterjees to Roopkatha's wedding, much to their distaste, as all assume that Roopkatha is marrying Ranajay.
 However, Roopkatha surprises everyone by introducing Alok as her groom.

 Iman and Ranajay have an emotional confrontation, marking their reunion, sorting out all their differences.
 His family members also realize his innocence and reunite with him, welcoming him and Iman back into their family.
 Lastly, Roopkatha, taking the heartfelt apologies, blessings and good wishes from the Chatterjees, marries Alok, marking a new phase in her life, as the series ends on a joyous note.